 McKenzie County is unique in its economy, landscape, attitude and its rich resources in western North Dakota.
 Once known as the “Island Empire,” the county is roughly bordered by the Missouri River, Yellowstone River, Little Missouri River and Lake Sakakawea.
 Our county is home to over 500,000 acres of Little Missouri National Grasslands, an area rich in oil reserves and grassland resources.
 Watford City is the county seat of McKenzie County and the epicenter of the Bakken Shale Formation.

-Watford City residents and their families enjoy beautiful parks, a walking path, a fishing pond, a water park and pool and will soon enjoy the perks of a new multi-million dollar Community Event Center, all run and managed by the growing and visionary Parks and Recreation Department.
-In addition to the facilities and parks, Watford City Parks and Rec. organizes and manages sport and recreation programs for children and adults throughout the year.
+Watford City residents and their families enjoy beautiful parks, a walking path, a fishing pond, a water park and pool and the 268,000 square foot Rough Rider Center.
+In addition to the facilities and parks, Watford City Parks and Recreation organizes and manages sport and recreation programs for children and adults throughout the year.

 A small town with a great central location to access the Williston, Watford and Sidney communities and events.
 The Alexander Public School recently finished the large addition with new classrooms, gym and other facilities to accommodate the growing population of students and families moving into the area.
 Every year Alexander fills with people from near and far to celebrate an annual event known as Old Settler’s Days.
 This three-day event takes place on Labor Day weekend and has been a great tradition of the community.
 Population: 325